shivshankardayal/Kunjika/Features.rst

 2. Flagging inappropriate comments.
 3. OpenID integration.
 4. More fields for user activity and profile.
-6. Following questions.
-7. Following tags, users.
+6. Following questions, tags and users.
-8. RSS for tags, users, questions.
-9. Sitemap generation
+7. Sitemap generation

 DONE
 ====